 The end of the whole language approach occurred in June 2024, with the Victorian Education Minister making systematic phonics compulsory in all Victorian State schools.

-The Fitzroy Readers have gained a reputation for sound learning principles, logical structure and impressive results, and are used in thousands of other schools and educational settings in Australia and around the world.
+Fitzroy Readers, currently in their thirteenth edition, now comprises fully integrated workbooks, software, audio materials, educational games and the Fitzroy Maths series.
+Fitzroy Readers have a reputation for sound learning principles, logical structure and impressive results, and are used in schools and homes across Australia.

 Click the link below to learn more about our educational philosophy and learning tools.